Best Places to visit in Ravangla

 Temi Tea Garden

 This is not a travel guide.
 This is just an introduction to the pristine natural beauty of Ravangla.
 This post is a part of the series “Postcards from India“, written for the A2Z Blogging Challenge by Blogchatter for April 2020.
-I am writing about offbeat destinations in India, which you can visit once the lockdown is over.
-The historical information is from Wikipedia.
-You will find detailed travel guides of Sikkim soon on my blog after the series.
+In this series I wrote about offbeat destinations in India in an unique style.
+You can find my original essays exclusively in my book now available in Amazon Kindle.